Skip to navigation Skip to content

 Note: the bank account name recorded on Cuba must include the payee’s name.
 If the name on the disbursement does not match the account name, some financial institutions may reject the payment

-If funds have previously disbursed by cheque, any 'stale' unpresented cheques will disburse electronically when the payee's bank details are updated, Step 1 in the Manage the reissue of stale cheques table.
+If funds have previously disbursed, by cheque, any 'stale' unpresented cheques will disburse electronically when the payee's bank details are updated, Table 6.

 5